cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

   includePlugins:
     pipeline-utility-steps: {version: '2.10.0'}
 ```
 6. Now that we have reviewed the contents of the `base` bundle we will update your Ops controller bundle to use it as a parent bundle.
 However, before we do that, it is important to understand how JCasC files are processed.
 [JCasC configuration](https://github.com/jenkinsci/configuration-as-code-plugin) supports different [merge strategies](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/mergeStrategy.md), currently limited to `errorOnConflict` and `override`.
+Everyone's managed controllers are configured to use the `override` merge strategy.
   - `errorOnConflict` is what existed before merge strategies were added to JCasC and will result in a Jenkins exception when loading a bundle with conflicting configuration; meaning that a child bundle cannot overwrite any of the parent configuration values
   - `override` allows for JCasC configuration in a child bundle to override that of the parent bundle.
 7. Navigate to the `jcasc` folder of your copy of the `ops-controller` repository and click on the `jenkins.yaml` file and then click on the ***Edit this file*** pencil button.
-8. Now we will delete all the configuration that will be provided by the parent bundle:
+8. Now we will delete most of the configuration that will be provided by the parent bundle:
-   - Delete the `quietPeriod` and the `systemMessage` sections under `jenkins`.
+   - Delete the `quietPeriod` under `jenkins`.
    - Under the `unclassified` section delete everything except for the `globallibraries` section.
    - After making those changes, your `jenkins.yaml` file should match the following:
 ```yaml